Reform

 Walter Shaub’s Ethics Recommendations for the Government

 Democracy is better than dictatorship, but as wealth inequality becomes more extreme, government, motivated by oligarchs, gravitates to a strong man head of state, which Republicans favor.
 Trump refused oversight, discharged Inspector Generals, the DOJ was his Roy Cohn, the courts packed with right-wing ideologues, the GOP Senate let him get away with it.
 The President can become a dictator.
 It's a Constitutional problem, the GOP and SCOTUS are ok with it.
+Very wealthy want him as President because He can be bought.
+Putin backs him as do other authoritarians.

-The US needs considerable restructuring to be able to address problems.
+The US needs considerable restructuring to be able to address problems, but change is difficult enabling minority rule.
+The Constitution is very difficult to change.

 Here are changes that might lessen the threat :